admon84/screeps-arena-typescript-sample-bot/README.md

    npm run build
    ```

-4. Change the Screeps Arena client to point to the desired `dist/arena_*` folder
+4. Change the Screeps Arena client to point to the desired `dist/arena_*` folder.

 ## Next Steps